nasa/stitchee/README.md

 # bumblebee

-Harmony service for concatenating netCDF data *along an existing dimension*.
+Tool for concatenating netCDF data *along an existing dimension*, which is deigned as both a standalone utility and for use as a service in [Harmony](https://harmony.earthdata.nasa.gov/).

 ## Getting started, with poetry